Chiefs at Chargers flexed to primetime in Week 11 - NewsBreak

 Chiefs at Chargers flexed to primetime in Week 11

-INGLEWOOD, Calif. — The rematch between AFC West rivals the Kansas City Chiefs and Los Angeles Chargers will once again be played on primetime.
+INGLEWOOD, Calif. — The rematch between AFC West rivals the Kansas City Chiefs and Los Angeles Chargers will once again be played in primetime.

-According to reports, the Week 11 matchup will be flexed to Sunday Night Football at 7:20 p.m., after originally being scheduled for 3:25 p.m.
+The Week 11 matchup, Nov.
+20, will be flexed to Sunday Night Football at 7:20 p.m. after originally being scheduled for 3:25 p.m.

-With the move, the Cincinnati Bengals vs Pittsburgh Steelers matchup was moved to the 3:25 p.m. slot.Indigenous leaders ask Kansas City Chiefs to change name, imagery
+With the move, the Cincinnati Bengals vs. Pittsburgh Steelers matchup was moved to the 3:25 p.m. slot.Update: Westbound Kellogg open after fiery crash

 Comments / 0